-The Combined Hydroelectric Projects Revenue Bonds, Refunding Series 2020A (the "Series 2020A Bonds") will be issued by American Municipal Power, Inc. ("AMP") in book-entry only form through The Depository Trust Company, which will act as securities depository.
-Purchases of the Series 2020A Bonds will be made in book-entry form through DTC participants in denominations of \$5,000 or any integral multiple thereof.
-Payments of principal and interest on the Series 2020A Bonds will be made to beneficial owners by DTC through its participants.
+The Combined Hydroelectric Projects Revenue Bonds, Refunding Series 2024A (the "Series 2024A Bonds") will be issued by American Municipal Power, Inc. ("AMP") in book-entry only form through The Depository Trust Company ("DTC"), which will act as securities depository.
+Purchases of the Series 2024A Bonds will be made in book-entry form through DTC participants in denominations of \$5,000 or any integral multiple thereof.
+Payments of principal and interest on the Series 2024A Bonds will be made to beneficial owners by DTC through its participants.
 See APPENDIX F hereto.
-The Series 2020A Bonds will bear interest at the rates, and mature on the dates, as described on the inside cover hereof.
-Interest on the Series 2020A Bonds will accrue from their date of issuance and will be paid each February 15 and August 15, commencing on August 15, 2020 as more fully described herein.
+The Series 2024A Bonds will bear interest at the rates, and mature on the dates, as described on the inside cover hereof.
+Interest on the Series 2024A Bonds will accrue from their date of issuance and will be paid each February 15 and August 15, commencing on February 15, 2025 as more fully described herein.

-The Series 2020A Bonds are not subject to redemption prior to maturity.
+The Series 2024A Bonds will be subject to redemption prior to maturity as described herein.

-The Series 2020A Bonds are being issued and will be secured under the Master Trust Indenture, as supplemented, dated as of November 1, 2009 (the "Master Trust Indenture"), by and between AMP and U.S. Bank National Association, as trustee.
+The Series 2024A Bonds are being issued and will be secured under the Master Trust Indenture, dated as of November 1, 2009 (the "Master Trust Indenture"), by and between AMP and U.S. Bank Trust Company, National Association, as successor trustee.
 The Master Trust Indenture, as so supplemented and as further supplemented and amended from time to time, is herein called the "Indenture".

-The Series 2020A Bonds are being issued to (i) refund a portion of the Outstanding Bonds (as defined herein) issued under the Master Trust Indenture and (ii) pay the costs of issuance of the Series 2020A Bonds.
+The Series 2024A Bonds are being issued to (i) refund a portion of the Outstanding Bonds (as defined herein) issued under the Master Trust Indenture and (ii) pay the costs of issuance of the Series 2024A Bonds.